karimarous/Getting_started_with_Terraform_and_AWS_FR/lab21/README.md

 }

 ```
-1.4 Push the code to the created Github repo use the following commands
+2.5 Push the code to the created Github repo use the following commands

 ```
 git add .
 ```
 ```
-git commit -m "test securityin ci"
+git commit -m "test security in ci"
 ```
 ```
 git push origin main
 ```

-1.8 Go to the created repo and click on Actions
+2.6 Go to the created repo and click on Actions

-1.9 Delete outputs.tf that exist in the root directory

-1.10 Run the following command initalize the initialize the module
+2.7 In the left panel click on Terraform Security Scan with tfsec

+2.8 Click on Run workflow.
+Ensure your using the main branch then click on Run workflow

+2.9 Reload the page

+2.10 Open the workflow that has been started and take a look at Run tfsec step

+# 3. Fix the issue

+3.1 Go back to VSCode and open main.tf

+3.2 Replace the value of cidr_blocks "0.0.0.0/0" by this value "10.0.0.0/24"

+3.3 Push the code to the created Github repo use the following commands

 ```
-terraform init
+git add .
 ```
-1.11 Run the following command to provision the resources
 ```
-terraform apply -auto-approve
+git commit -m "test security in ci"
 ```
-1.12 Run the following command to destroy the resources
 ```
-terraform destroy -auto-approve
+git push origin main
 ```

-# 2. Publish the code to the repository
-1.1 Create a folder named modules

-1.2 Under the modules folder create another folder named ec2

-# 3. Run workflow
-1.1 Create a folder named modules

-1.2 Under the modules folder create another folder named ec2
+3.4 Click on Actions

+3.5 In the left panel click on Terraform Security Scan with tfsec

+3.6 Click on Run workflow.
+Ensure your using the main branch then click on Run workflow

+3.7 Reload the page

+3.8 Open the workflow that has been started and take a look at Run tfsec step